 Experience, Skills, and Personality

 The whole point of the internship is to gain experience; thus little to no experience is required to become an Intern.
 All that is needed is the desire to work for the recording industry.
-Obtaining an internship can be quite competitive, and those who are chose to be Interns are usually quite strong with building personal relationships, while showing advanced intelligence, and eagerness to learn.
+Obtaining an internship can be quite competitive, and those who are chosen to be Interns are usually quite skilled at building personal relationships, while showing an advanced intelligence, and eagerness to learn.
 Knowledge of music and/or the recording business is a definite plus.

 Unions and Associations

 Interns do not usually belong to any union while working.
 However, they may join relevant associations.

 Suggestions for Getting Started

 - If you are a college or music school student, your school may have more information about possible internships.
 If you happen to be at a school with a music business or music merchandising degree there may be an internship already established directly with a record company.

 - Contact record labels about internship opportunities.
 If they do not offer internships, ask them to consider creating an internship for you.